 For all dismantling projects, environmental issues have the potential to lengthen the time to project completion.
-These risks include, bird nesting, hazardous materials, marine environment work windows, and air quality management.
+These risks include: bird nesting, hazardous materials, marine environment work windows, and air quality management.
 They are being closely monitored and mitigated to the greatest extent possible.

-The 504/288 contract advertised on July 12, 2014.
-The project team has scheduled a couple of constructability workshops to obtain contractors' feedback on the project plans, specifications, estimate and schedule.
-Input from the contractors will be evaluated and changes will be made to the contract if required.
+The 504/288 contract will advertised on July 12, 2014.
+The project team scheduled a constructability workshop and obtained contractors' feedback on the project plans, specifications, estimate and schedule.
 The project team will finalize specifications to address the installation of bird nesting deterrents in the 504/288 contract.
+A proposed addendum to address this was not approved by the Toll Bridge Program Oversight Committee and the team will reassess a path forward.
+This could impact the date for bid opening.